carlynorama/FixedSizeCollection/README.md

 https://forums.swift.org/t/approaches-for-fixed-size-arrays/58894/46

 Another could be to just use a tuple as the backing memory.
+The feel on the street is that this would come with too much bagage.

+## Accessors

+Initial prototypes done and simple tests

+- subscript getter
+- subscript setter
+- withUnsafe
+    - withUnsafeBytes  //raw
+    - withUnsafeMutableBytes //raw
+    - withUnsafeBufferPointer //bound to Element
+    - withUnsafeMutableBufferPointer //bound to Element
+    - withUnsafePointer //bound to Element
+    - withUnsafeMutablePointer //bound to Element